 - Social engineering whereby fraudsters impersonating high street banks persuade their victims to transfer funds to a new account following a ‘security breach’.
 The fraudsters used COVID-19 as an excuse for changes to normal bank procedures.

-- Victims believing they are investing in companies developing a vaccine for COVID-19.
+- Victims believing that they are investing in companies developing a vaccine for COVID-19.

-- Refunds claimed for fake bookings cancelled due to COVID-19.
+- Refunds claimed for fake bookings canceled due to COVID-19.

 - Suspicions that an individual suddenly moving funds from a savings account could be an attempt to the hide true value of savings, in order to fraudulently claim government compensation for loss of earnings.

 Mid-term outlook: Europol predicts an easing of lockdown measures will see criminal activity return to previous levels as before the pandemic.
 However, the pandemic is likely to have created new opportunities for criminal activities that will be exploited beyond the end of the current crisis.
 Europol points out some of the relevant crime areas compliance teams need to watch for:

 - Anti-money laundering: The pandemic and its economic fallout will exert significant pressure on the financial system and the banking sector.
 Anti-money laundering regulators must be vigilant and should expect attempts by organized crime groups to exploit a volatile economic situation to launder money using the on-shore financial system.

 - Shell companies: Criminals will likely intensify their use of shell companies and companies based in offshore jurisdictions with weak anti-money laundering policies at the placement stage to receive cash deposits that are later transferred to other jurisdictions.